-Raise a glass to these Champagne Truffles!
-These white chocolate truffles have a light champagne flavor, making them perfect for celebratory or romantic occasions, like New Year's Eve, Valentine's Day, or any special anniversary.
-This recipe as written produces truffles with a delicate champagne flavor.
-If you would like a more pronounced champagne taste, see the variation at the bottom of the recipe.
+Raise a glass to Champagne truffles!
+These white chocolate truffles have a light champagne flavor that you're going to love and want to share.
+They're perfect for celebratory or romantic occasions, like New Year's Eve, Valentine's Day, or any special anniversary.

 - 12 ounces white chocolate (chopped)